-Byram, Robertson, and Munson - These residence halls are dedicated to the LMU Sororities.
-Byram is the Delta house, Robertson is the Zeta house, and Munson is the Kappa house.
+Byram and Munson - These residence halls are dedicated to the LMU Sororities.
+Byram is the Delta house, and Munson is the Kappa house.

 Lafrentz Poole Hall - This residence hall is a coed facility with individual private rooms and baths.
-The hall is exclusively for upper-classmen.
+The hall is primarily for upper-classmen.

-Dishner, Pope, and Mitchell - These are coed facilities with 3 private bedrooms per unit (each bedroom has a private bathroom and a walk-in closet).
+Dishner, Pope, and Mitchell - These are co-ed facilities with 3 private bedrooms per unit (each bedroom has a private bathroom and a walk-in closet).
 A large living room/kitchen area is shared by the occupants.
-The first floor of Dishner is an honors floor; students are required to maintain a 3.0 GPA.
-The second and third floors are exclusively for freshmen.
-Pope and Mitchell are exclusively for upperclassmen.
+Currently, these facilities are housing graduate students.